opcodesio/log-viewer/README.md

 ## Usage

-Once installed, you can access it simply by going to `{APP_URL}/log-viewer` in your browser.
+Once installed, simply visit `{APP_URL}/log-viewer` in your browser.

-You can change the route in the `config/log-viewer.php`.
+You can change the route and its middleware in the `config/log-viewer.php`.

 ## Changelog